Does hedging enhance firm value in good and bad times

 in the exchange rate of Indian rupee further makes it one of the most relevantmarkets to study the effect of

-hedgingon the rms value.
+hedgingon the firms value.

 Practical implications Mostly hedging is done purely for risk management, and if managers try to